 With its inherent dimensional stability and heartwood decay resistance, redwood lumber is one of few wood species that can be allowed to weather naturally.
 This no-maintenance option results in a look often preferred for a rustic weathered appearance.
 Years of testing by the U.S.D.A.
 Forest Products Laboratory have shown that redwood is among a group of woods that erode at only 1/4 inch of wood fiber per century in unfinished exterior applications.
-Because of these qualities, many centuries-old redwood homes and other buildings now being recycled and renovated, have been found to be in excellent condition, requiring a minimum of structural repair or replacement of siding or trim.
+Because of these qualities, many centuries-old redwood homes and other redwood buildings now being recycled and renovated, have been found to be in excellent condition, requiring a minimum of structural repair or replacement of siding or trim.

 Color changes due to weathering

 As redwood weathers, several natural color changes take place.
 These changes may occur over a period of years and will vary from one climate to another.
-In a damp or humid climate, redwood used outdoors will go through two stages, the first being a darkening of the wood.
+In a damp or humid climate, redwood lumber used outdoors will go through two stages, the first being a darkening of the wood.
 As time goes on, this darkening may be rinsed away by rain and the redwood will weather-bleach to a soft driftwood gray.
 A redwood structure sheltered from rinsing rains may remain dark throughout its lifetime.
-Therefore, the site of the structure plays an important part in the decision to leave the wood unfinished.
+Therefore, the site of the structure plays an important part in the decision to leave the redwood unfinished.
 In drier climates, unfinished redwood may not darken.
 Instead, the wood will gradually turn a silvery tan, becoming lighter in color as the natural weathering continues.

 Infinite variations of color